 Can the dragons be slain?
 In a way.
 Learn the art of planning and predicting, says Sornette.
 If we find pockets of predictability, advanced diagnostics of crises are possible.
 So that crises may never again take us by such surprise.

-Didier Sornette’s TEDGlobal Talk has been posted.
+Didier Sornette’s talk is now available for viewing.
 Watch it here »